 If you have any questions please contact us or call your financial adviser.
-Our offices are open on business days between the hours of 8.30am and 5.30pm.
+Our offices are open on business days between 8.30am and 5.30pm.

-To contact us please call 0844 892 0996 or write to:
+To contact us, please call 0844 892 0966 or write to:

 Skandia Investment Management Limited PO Box 23486 12 Blenheim Place Edinburgh EH7 5YB www.skandiainvestmentmanagement.com